dino-/bak/README.md

 ## Description

 I do nightly backups with rsync.
 Over time a simple shell script wrapper plus rsync filter file has emerged from this effort.
 This project exists to share that work.
 I hope it's useful.

 ## Installing

-Place a copy of the script and filter file somewhere important like:

-    /etc/bak/bak-system.sh
-    /etc/bak/bak-system.filter

-Make sure the script is executable.

-In the script, modify the `src` and `dest` variables and possibly command switches to reflect your backup needs.
-Specify the proper path to the filter file if necessary.

-DON'T FORGET to comment out the `--dry-run` switch assignment once you think it's ready!

-It might be nice to name these files and things `bak-YOURMACHINENAME.sh` etc. As well as the log file if you're logging.
+### With systemd

+Install files

+install -Dm0644 usr/lib/systemd/system/bak-hostname.timer /usr/lib/systemd/system/bak-hostname.timer
+install -Dm0644 usr/lib/systemd/system/bak@.service /usr/lib/systemd/system/bak@.service
+install -Dm0754 etc/bak/bak-system.sh /etc/bak/bak-$(hostname).sh
+install -Dm0644 etc/bak/bak-system.filter /etc/bak/bak-$(hostname).filter

+- Set the run time in bak-hostname.timer
+- Set up optional failure messaging in bak@.service

+### Without systemd

+If you're not on a system with systemd, these techniques can be used to start this service and manage the logs.

 Put something like this in your root user's crontab:

     30 02 * * * sh -c '/etc/bak/bak-system.sh > /var/log/bak-system.log' || echo "ERROR exit code $?"

 Perhaps get logrotate involved to keep the log from getting out of control.
 A file like `/etc/logrotate.d/bak` containing:

     /var/log/bak-system.log {
        rotate 7